Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: Place Recognition using GANs

 \section{Place Recognition using GANs}

 The holy grail for place recognition methods is to find a suitable representation space for images in which these properties hold: \textbf{(a)} distance between images depends on the observed structure and not the appearance, \textbf{(b)} the representation is view-point invariant, or at least view-point aware, so that images that observe the same structure from different viewpoints are placed close to each other, and \textbf{(c)} the distances in this space are meaningful, that is, the larger the distance between two images in this space, the less likely it is that they have common structure (in short, a vector space in which the triangular inequality holds based on the structure being observed).
 If such a representation is found, then place recognition simplifies to the nearest neighbour search because all other distractors (such as illumination, view-point, etc) have been taken into consideration and normalized.
 We show that by using GANs, something akin to such a representation can be learned.

-We first describe the useful properties of GANs which make them ideal for the task of place recognition and describe the architecture of the system that is used in this work.
+We first highlight the useful properties of GANs which make them ideal for the task of place recognition and then describe the architecture of the system used in this work.

-A vanilla GAN takes as input a random sample from a latent space and generates images of a particular domain (as shown in Fig. \ref{fig:vanilla_gan}), however, this is not useful for our task, as we are interested in encoding an image into the latent space, and a normal GAN does not have the provision for it.
-Therefore, we need a generator that can take as input an image, instead of random noise, and generate an image.
-In order to do that, a simple encoder-decoder network is used as a generator paired with a discriminator to learn the representation for a single domain (an autoencoder), or to translate from one domain to another by having different input to the generator and discriminator.
+The task of a simple GAN is to capture the distribution of a given domain.
+This is achieved by training the generator ($\mathbf{G}$) to map random samples from a hidden space to images of the particular domain.
+For the task at hand, we are interested in encoding an image into the latent space, and a normal GAN does not have the provision for it.
+We need a generator that can take an input image, instead of a random sample, and generates an image at the output.
+Therefore, we use a simple encoder-decoder network in place of a generator, where the encoder part maps the image to an encoding space, and the decoder generate the output image.
+Such a setup can then be used to map one domain to another by having different inputs to the encoder-decoder (source domain) and discriminator (target domain).

-For the translation task, there are infinitely many ways that the source domain can be mapped to a target domain, since the GAN maps one distribution to another and is not aware of instance-level relationships.
-The problem is constrained by using two such GANs coupled with each other and simultaneously learning to translate both ways, from domain A to B and vice versa.
-This allows us to have cyclic constraints \cite{CycleGAN2017, DiscoGAN}, that is, an image from domain A, after translation to domain B and retranslated back to domain A, should match the original image.